Sabal palmetto

 Sabal palmetto (/'seɪbəl/, SAY-bəl), also known as cabbage palm, cabbage palmetto, sabal palm, palmetto palm, blue palmetto, Carolina palmetto, common palmetto, and swamp cabbage, is one of 15 species of palmetto palm.

-It is native to the Southeast United States, the Yucatán Peninsula in Mexico, the West Indies, and the Bahamas.
+It is native to the Southeast United States Coastal Plain, the Yucatán Peninsula in Mexico, and the West Indies.

 Description

 Sabal palmetto grows up to 80 ft tall, with the tallest on record measuring at 93 feet tall.
 Starting at half to two-thirds the height, the tree develops into a rounded, costapalmate fan of numerous leaflets.
 A costapalmate leaf has a definite costa (midrib), unlike the typical palmate or fan leaf, but the leaflets are arranged radially like in a palmate leaf.
 All costapalmate leaves are about 5 mm across, produced in large compound panicles up to 2.5 m in radius, extending out beyond the leaves.
 The fruit is a black drupe about 1.3 cm long containing a single seed.
 It is extremely salt-tolerant and is often seen growing on the coastal plain and along the coast of the Atlantic Ocean and the Gulf of Mexico.